Florida–Florida State football rivalry: 2011–present: Evolving programs

 In 2011, Fisher's Seminoles won their first game in Gainesville since 2003 despite gaining less than 100 yards of total offense.
 Florida quarterback John Brantley threw three interceptions that led to two short rushing touchdowns by Florida State running back Devonta Freeman in the Seminoles' 21–7 victory.

-The 2012 contest marked the first time since 2004 that both teams were ranked in the top ten, and the rivalry game was the sixth-most watched televised game of the college football season as Florida used a ball control gameplan and forced four FSU turnovers to win 37–26 in Tallahassee.
+The 2012 contest marked the first time since 2004 that both teams were ranked in the top ten, and the rivalry game was the sixth-most-watched televised game of the college football season as Florida used a ball control gameplan and forced four FSU turnovers to win 37–26 in Tallahassee.
 In 2013, Florida State was 11–0 and ranked #1 while the Gators were 4–7 on their way to their first losing record since 1979.
-The Seminoles beat the Gators 37–7 for their most lopsided win in Gainesville.
+The Seminoles beat the Gators 37–7 for their most lopsided win in Gainesville en route to their first national championship since Bowden's retirement.
 FSU was again undefeated and ranked #1 in 2014 when they welcomed an unranked Florida team to Tallahassee.
 Florida's coach Will Muschamp had already been fired but was coaching out the remainder of the regular season.
 In what was his last game at Florida, his Gators kept it close before falling 24–19.
 In 2015, both teams were once again ranked when #13 Florida State traveled to Gainesville to face #12 Florida.
 Florida State's defense shut down the Gator offense under first year coach Jim McElwain, allowing only a late safety in a 27–2 rout.
 It was their third straight win in Gainesville.
 Florida's offense sputtered again in the 2016 game, and the Seminoles won 31–13 for their fourth straight win overall in the series.